jpbruinsslot/docker-django/README.md

 and if you have any suggestions, please fork the project, send a pull-request or create an issue.
 See the issues for the things I'm working on now.

-Stack that is being used: Docker, Docker Compose, Nginx, Django, uWSGI, Postgresql
+Stack that is being used: Docker, Docker Compose, Nginx, Django, uWSGI, Postgresql, LetsEncrypt

 ## Folder structure